Submissions

 Illustrations

-All illustrations - tables and graphics (figures, reaction schemes, and chemical structures) need to be inserted within the manuscript text where they are first discussed.
+All illustrations: tables and graphics (figures, reaction schemes, and chemical structures) need to be inserted within the manuscript text where they are first discussed.
 Illustrations should be submitted in black and white with no background color.
 The figures should be of high resolution (300 dpi minimum for photos, 800 dpi minimum for graphs, drawings, etc., at the size the figure will be printed).
 Numbers and symbols incorporated in the figure must be large enough to be legible after reduction in figure size.

-Please NOTE: We cannot publish scans or photocopied figures or accept Power Point, Excel, Roshal Archive (RAR) or Portable Document Format (PDF) files.
-Suitable file types include Joint Photographic Experts Group (JPEG), Tagged Image File Format (TIFF) and Microsoft Word (doc) files.
+Please NOTE: We cannot publish scans or photocopied figures or accept PowerPoint, Excel, Roshal Archive (RAR), or Portable Document Format (PDF) files.
+Suitable file types include Joint Photographic Experts Group (JPEG), Tagged Image File Format (TIFF), and Microsoft Word (doc) files.

-Figures, schemes and graphics: Should have titles and explanatory legends containing sufficient detail to make the figure easily understood.
+Figures, schemes, and graphics: Should have titles and explanatory legends containing sufficient detail to make the figure easily understood.
 The figure number and caption should be typed in the manuscript word-processor file directly below the figure (rather than included in the graphic).
 The caption should identify the content of the figure and should be understandable without reference to the text.
 If a figure has several parts, the individual parts should be labeled (A), (B), etc., and each part identified in the caption.
 The key to symbols used in a figure (for example, for marking experimental points in a graph) should be included in the figure itself whenever possible.
 Each figure must be referred to by its number at least once in the manuscript text.

-If a figure has been published previously, acknowledge the original source in the figure caption.
+If a figure has been published previously, acknowledge the source in the figure caption.
 You must obtain written permission from the copyright holder to reproduce the figure and upload this permission as supplemental data.

-Tables: should be created with the Microsoft Word Table function and must have a title, and footnotes and/or legend and be clearly defined.
-To facilitate the layout of large tables, smaller fonts may be used, but in no case should these be less than 8 pt in size.
+Tables: should be created with the Microsoft Word Table function and must have a title, footnotes, and/or legend, and be clearly defined.
+To facilitate the layout of large tables, smaller fonts may be used, but in no case should these be smaller than 8 pt in size.
 Please submit tables as editable text and not as images.
 Do not use the space bar to separate columns, and do not place an Excel table in a Word document.
 Use separate cells for all discrete data elements within a table.
 If a table cell is to be left empty, please type a hyphen ( - ) in it.
 All abbreviations within a table must be defined in the table legend or footnotes.
 Each table must be referred to by its number at least once in the manuscript text.

 Submission of Manuscript